MoneroOcean/meta-miner/README.md

 44qJYxdbuqSKarYnDSXB6KLbsH4yR65vpJe3ELLDii9i4ZgKpgQXZYR4AMJxBJbfbKZGWUxZU42QyZSsP4AyZZMbJBCrWr1
 ```

-* Enable hashrate output by setting "verbose_level" to 4 in config.txt so it can be collected by mm.js.
+* Enable hashrate output by setting "verbose_level" to 4 in config.txt so it can be collected by mm.js (also set "flush_stdout" to true for older xmr-stak versions).

 * Copy amd.txt to amd-lite.txt and amd-heavy.txt and adjust all of them for the best threads performance (out of scope of this guide).